fastio/1store/README.md

 ## What's Pedis?

 Pedis is the NoSQL data store using the SEASTAR framework, compatible with REDIS.
-The name of Pedis is an acronym of parallel redis, which with high throughput and low latency.
+The name of Pedis is an acronym of **P**arallel r**edis**, which with high throughput and low latency.

 Redis is very popular *data structures* server.
 For more infomation, see here: http://redis.io/ Seastar is an advanced, open-source C++ framework for high-performance server applications on modern hardware.